 Program Director of Compeer of Suburban Philadelphia.
 Prior to serving as the Program Director for the last nine years, Olga served on the program’s Advisory Board.
 She has been in a Compeer match herself for seven years.
 Olga joined Voice and Vision in August of 2014 when Voice and Vision began providing oversight for Compeer of Suburban Philadelphia.
 As the Program Director, Olga interviews and trains all volunteers and matches each of them with an individual referred to the Compeer Program in one-on-one, co-equal friendships; she speaks to groups throughout Delaware County to recruit additional volunteers who can share their friendship; and she also plans several outings and events throughout the year for all of the Compeer Friends.
 Olga believes strongly in the program and has a passion for people recovering from mental illness.
 Olga holds a Bachelor of Science degree in Business Management and Marketing from Pennsylvania State University.
 She enjoys cooking and spending time with her two children.

 Program Director, CompeerCORPS.
-Jonathan is an independent contractor through Bittner Consulting providing his experience as a veteran to connect to other veterans.
-Jonathan is finishing up his Psychology Degree from Immaculata University and is looking forward to working with those who struggle with Mental Health.
+Jonathan, who served on the Voice and Vision, Inc. board from 2018 to 2019, is now working as an independent contractor through Bittner Consulting providing his experience as a veteran to connect to other veterans.
+Jonathan is currently working on his Masters of Science in Clinical and Counseling Psychology, with a Trauma Concentration, from Chestnut Hill College and is looking forward to working with those who struggle with Mental Health.
 Jonathan was Medically Retired from the United States Army in 2013 after serving close to nine years and has been actively involved with helping veterans since then.
-Since getting out of the Army, Jonathan has also been actively involved in the PA Veterans of Foreign Wars and is finishing up his final year as a District Commander for Montgomery County.
+Since getting out of the Army, Jonathan has also been actively involved in the PA Veteran of Foreign Wars organization where he has served in several leadership positions in both local and state levels.
 Previously he was an Executive Director for a Veterans non-profit before leaving to work with an organization that focuses more on Crisis Intervention for Veterans.
 Jonathan volunteers for Operation Ward 57 as the back up to their Crisis Hotline and has the opportunity to talk to Veterans and their families during some dark moments in their lives.
 Jonathan currently resides with his wife Lauren in Harleysville.

 Regional InReach (RIR) Team Leader.
 Susan initially joined Voice and Vision on the Consumer Satisfaction Team in 2007.
 While working at Voice and Vision, she is proud to say she now drives on her own and has obtained her Certified Peer Specialist (CPS) Certification training.
 As a Regional InReach (RIR) Team Peer Mentor since 2010, she has been co-leading peer support groups and education at Norristown State Hospital (NSH).
 Given Susan previously had been a patient at NSH for 11 years, she provides a unique perspective while sharing her story of hope.
 Susan also uses her CPS training in other jobs she has had while working at Voice and Vision, such as at a Residential Program.
 She currently supports an individual with disabilities.
 Susan has been living in a supported living program with eight other individuals for 20 years, and her future goal is to move out on her own.
 She enjoys life, helping people, spending time with her family and friends, playing games and playing the piano.
 She also is quite an artist.
 Susan says Voice and Vision has changed her life, and she believes in the work we do.